Swilsen/Smaller-Project-Writeups/Penetration-Testing/README.md

 # Overview
-This is a previous school deliverable conducted in a controlled lab environment for academic purposes.
+This is a previous school deliverable conducted for a fictional client of their vulnerable web application, which was analyzed in a controlled white hat lab environment.